A topological model for the HOMFLY-PT polynomial: Recovering the Jones polynomial

-\end{lem} \begin{rem} Note $D_{\sigma}(\alpha)$ may be written in terms of the homology classes of loops around the punctures on the 4-punctured spheres, but it may not necessarily lift to the configuration space if it does not evaluate to 0, which is why it is not part of the intersection form $\ll ~,~ \gg_{\alpha^{\sigma}_J}$ defined in Section \ref{ss.intJoneseval}.
+\begin{rem} Note $D_{\sigma}(\alpha)$ may be written in terms of homology classes of loops around the punctures on the 4-punctured spheres, and therefore the meridians of the surface $\Sigma$, but it may not necessarily lift to the configuration space if it does not evaluate to 0 by the local system $\Phi$, which is why it is not part of the intersection form $\ll ~,~ \gg_{\alpha^{\sigma}_J}$ defined in Section \ref{ss.intJoneseval}.

 \end{rem}